 All first-time students to Mitchell College are reviewed for merit aid.
 There is no separate application process.
 If you are awarded merit aid, the notification letter will be sent about two weeks after your acceptance letter arrives.
 Merit aid is based on academic performance and/or community service involvement.

-Students who are interested in obtaining need based aid, either from federal and state resources or Mitchell College’s own funds must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+First time students to Mitchell College, who are interested in obtaining need based aid, either from federal and state resources or Mitchell College’s own funds must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov. and the CSS profile at https//student.collegeboard.org/css-financial-aid-profile.
 Many types of financial aid are awarded on a first-come/first-serve basis.
-Some types of aid are limited in funding, so apply as soon as possible after January 1st.
+Some types of aid are limited in funding, so apply as soon as possible after October 1st for the Profile and January 1st. for the FAFSA.
 It is not necessary to have completed your taxes to prepare the FAFSA.
 You can check “will file” on the FAFSA form and update the information once your taxes are completed.
 It is important to be as accurate as possible since your final award will be based on your actual tax information.

 You must apply by April 1st for priority consideration for the fall semester and November 1st for priority consideration for the spring semester.
 Because admissions decisions are made on a rolling basis, aid is offered until funds are exhausted after these dates.

 If you enter Mitchell College’s school code – 001393 – on the FAFSA form, your FAFSA data will be sent to the College by the FAFSA processor.
 This is the fastest way to get the information to us.